KH-ReFined/KH-ReFined/README.md

 - The "Kingdom Hearts I" Command Menu will now show a Command Menu that is actually imitating the KH1 style.
 [E]
 - In the Shortcuts Menu, Limit Form's Limits are now where they are supposed to be.
 [E]
 - Limit Form's Limits now have their actual names instead of the poorly translated ones.
 [E]
 - The player is able to reorganize the Magic menu to their liking with R2 to shift down and L2 to shift up.
+[I],
+- An RPC Engine is now present for Discord Activities.
 [I]
 - Add a feature that allows soft resetting upon pressing START+SELECT.
 [I]
 - When beginning a new game, there is now an opiton to skip Roxas' Story.
 [I]
 - The config for the game is now named "config_kh2.dat" so that any changes do not affect other games.
 [I]